HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-16/quiz/stycpp8th-chapter-16-quiz.md

 2. Make the first string copy all lower case.
 This can be done by iterating over all the characters (`c`) in the string and call `::tolower(c)` on each character.

-3. Repeat step 1. for the second string to also make this string all lower case.
+3. Repeat step 1. for the second string copy to also make this string all lower case.

 4. The two string copies can now be compared using the `==` operator, i.e something like this `if (copy1 == copy2)`.